ec-jrc/lisflood-model/2_04_stdLISFLOOD_snowmelt/index.md

 ## Ice melt

-At high altitudes, where the temperature never exceeds $1\,^\circ \text{C}$, the model accumulates snow as the temperature threshold for melting ($T_{melt}$) is never exceeded.
+At high altitudes, where the temperature never exceeds $1 ^\circ \text{C}$, the model accumulates snow as the temperature threshold for melting ($T_{melt}$) is never exceeded.
 In these altitudes runoff from glacier melt is an important part.
 Snow will accumulate and convert into firn; then, firn is converted into ice and transported to the lower regions.
 This process can take decades or even hundreds of years.
 In the ablation area the ice is melted.

 In LISFLOOD, this process is emulated by melting the ice in higher altitudes on an annual basis over summer.